varunvasudeva1/ollama-server-docs/README.md

     ```
   - Retry the remaining steps.
 - If you still can't connect to your API endpoint, check your firewall settings.
 [This guide to UFW (Uncomplicated Firewall) on Debian](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-debian-10) is a good resource.
+- If you encounter an issue using `ssh-copy-id` to set up passwordless SSH, try running `ssh-keygen -t rsa` on the client before running `ssh-copy-id`.
+This generates the RSA key pair that `ssh-copy-id` needs to copy to the server.

 ## Notes

 - This is my first foray into setting up a server and ever working with Linux so there may be better ways to do some of the steps.
 I will update this repository as I learn more.
 - I chose Debian because it is, apparently, one of the most stable Linux distros.
 I also went with an XFCE desktop environment because it is lightweight and I wasn't yet comfortable going full command line.
 - The power draw of my EVGA FTW3 Ultra RTX 3090 was 350W at stock settings.
 I set the power limit to 250W and the performance decrease was negligible for my use case, which is primarily code completion in VS Code and the Q&A via chat.
-- Use a user for auto-login, don't log in as root.
+- Use a user for auto-login, don't log in as root unless for a specific reason.

 ## References